castroCrea/llama.cpp/examples/speculative/README.md

 # llama.cpp/examples/speculative

-Demonstration of speculative decoding and tree-based speculative decoding techniques
+Demonstartion of speculative decoding and tree-based speculative decoding techniques

 More info: